Why do we fast?

 Second, fasting is not part of some divine formula for power or a way for the church to obtain great victory in the world.
 Looking at the life of Jesus brings much clarity.
 His 40-day fast in the wilderness was not part of a divine plan to give Him the power to start His ministry.
 He was God - He didn't need to fast to force the Father to anoint Him.
 His fast was about the demonstration of God's humility in Him as a human.
 His humility is what ultimately redeemed men to God (Philippians 2:1-5; 2 Corinthians 8:9), and His invitation to follow Him into the depths of humility was His perpetual message (Matthew 5-7, Mark 8:34, Mark 10:21).

 Third, corporate fasting disconnected from humility does not make God move more.
 Somehow we have this false idea in our heads that if 5000 people are fasting that God "does more" than if only 50 people were fasting.
 Because fasting alone does not force God's hand of power to move, this can never be the case.
-Our authority to preach the gospel, to see the Lord's power released through our hands, and to see conviction on hearts and souls won to Jesus comes from the recognition of our weakness and the humble "yes" within our heart, not the last 40-day fast we gave ourselves to.
+The conviction of the Holy Spirit that comes when the gospel is preached and hearts are turned to God in repentance comes from the recognition of our weakness and denying the strength and the pride of man, not the "success" of our last 40-day fast.

 As we embrace the weakness of fasting, we're boldly proclaiming to God "I am weak!
 I am nothing!
 I have no power to affect anything or do anything.
 I am willing to be used by You to touch the nations of the earth, and I want to do it Your way.
 I will voluntarily take up the cross and embrace humility.
 I love your ways and I agree with what you want to do.
 Have mercy on me!"

 Entering into fasting for the sake of humility alone helps guard our hearts against offense towards God.
 We've missed the whole point of fasting if we somehow think that God is going to answer our prayers because of our "success" on a fast.
-At the end of the day, we will not stand before God with a humanistic, prideful heart saying "look what we did God, we got hundreds of campuses to fast with us, and we shaped the destiny of our nation.
+At the end of the day, we will not stand before God with a self-centered, prideful heart saying "look what we did God, we got hundreds of campuses to fast with us, and we shaped the destiny of our nation.
 We established your kingdom there."
-Instead we'll say "wow God, we skipped meals, asked you to have mercy, and it all seemed so weak.
-We were filled with faith in our hearts that Your gospel would go forth, and it did.
-And though things got difficult for us at the end, You are such a good leader, and things are way better with you here reigning on the Earth!"
+Instead we'll say "wow God, we skipped meals to connect us with our need for You, and we mourned and realized we had nothing good apart from You.
+We have no power to do anything, but we were willing vessels and prayed to be your witnesses that make mature disciples, and You filled us with confidence and boldness to speak the truth of the Gospel.
+And though we were persecuted and things got difficult for us at the end, You are such a good leader, and things are way better with you here reigning on the Earth!"

-Fasting leads to the death of our flesh so that God's life would be manifest in our mortal body.
-(2 Corinthians 4:11) Fasting is always about self-denial and humility unto friendship God and never a formula to obtain God's power.
-Fasting is simply a voluntary thing we can enter into that helps us to walk the same path Jesus walked.
+Fasting is always about self-denial and humility unto growing in Christlikeness and never a formula or "vending machine" to obtain God's power.
+Fasting is simply a voluntary discipline we can enter into that helps us to walk the same path Jesus walked.

 As we enter into this fast, may we enter it for the sole purposes of humility and taking up our cross, lest we think that somehow God needs our fasting in order to move His hand or He needs our prayer in order to touch the college campuses of our nation.
 He invites us to fast and pray because He wants us to know His heart as a friend.
 Fasting escorts us into humility because it's in the lowest place that we actually find Him!
 As we assume this posture, we can be confident that He will meet us, give us His heart and His burden, and use us in our weakness to touch many people and bring them into the hope of the coming Kingdom - simply because He is a good Father and will never deny the broken and contrite heart of His children.